 Signs you’re using too much laundry detergent

-Too many soapsuds can damage the machine by getting into the hose and potentially damaging the water level pressure switch.
+Too many soapsuds can get into the machine’s hose and potentially damage the water-level pressure switch.
 Another potential problem is your washing machine springing a leak.
 Learn about how a drain pan can prevent that from happening.

-How much laundry detergent should I use?
+How much detergent should I use?

-Check your washer’s use and care manual for the manufacturer’s recommendations on which types of soap are best for your machine and how much laundry soap to use per load.
+Check your washer’s use and care manual for the manufacturer’s recommendations on which types of soap are best for your machine and how much laundry detergent to use per load.
 Never pour liquid detergent into your machine without measuring first.

 Use washer cleaner tablets monthly to help dissolve and remove any remaining odor-causing soap residue in your washing machine.

 How to load a washing machine

 Learning how to do laundry better is also a great way to save your appliance from wear and tear.
 It's important to avoid overloading your washing machine with clothes.
 Fill it about 75 percent full of clothing and avoid packing clothes in too tightly.
 Distribute clothes evenly and loosely inside to prevent damage to your machine.